-$$[?t = ?u; ?P(?t)] \Longrightarrow ?P(?u) \qquad (subst)$$
+$$[?t = ?u; ?P(?t)] \Longrightarrow ?P(?u)$$ (subst)

-Unsuitable for ordinary resolution because P(?u) admits many unifiers, (subst) works well with elim-resolution.
+Unsuitable for ordinary resolution because P(u) admits many unifiers, (subst) works well with elim-resolution.
 It deletes some assumption of the form x = y and replaces every y by x in the subgoal formula.
-The simultaneous unification instantiates ?u to y; if y is not an unknown, then P(y) can easily be unified with another formula.
+The simultaneous unification instantiates u to u; if u is not an unknown, then u can easily be unified with another formula.